-If you would like to talk about early modern philosophy, don’t hesitate to send me an email at email@example.com.
+If you would like to chat, don’t hesitate to email me at email@example.com.

 For drafts, just email me.